-Most weddings have a DJ or a band so the music is taken care of for the night, lots of venues have resident DJs that they will be able to recommend.
-Just find one that suits you style and plays the kind of music you like.
-Ask what kind of set up they have, do they lights / lasers etc?
+I would highly recommend having a DJ or a band so the music is taken care of for the night, lots of venues have resident DJs that they will be able to recommend.
+Just find one that suits your style and plays the kind of music you like.
+If you want a lively dance floor then a band is a great idea as they can be interactive with your guests.
+Ask what kind of set up they have, do they have lighting?
 Will they take song requests?

 Venue Decor + Stylist